NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - More lift
     - Changed to be a mid from a high
 - Dive kick hitboxes made slightly bigger (TODO: what divekick?)
+- Aerial teleport when landing has two additional frames endlag (10 frames like a Hyuuga Cancel)

 #### Cosmetic